Architecture Overview

 - Avoid broad

-invalidateQueries()calls - Prefer targeted
+invalidateQueries()calls (can cause empty UI) - Prefer targeted

 setQueryData()updates - Use